 Just Leave it to Us Unbelievers!

 If a creationist’s Creator created this mess and it’s a sleight of hand to see if individual souls will waiver or whether they’re good enough for the afterlife, then it’s an ecclesiastic experiment.
 Do you hear how mad it all sounds?
 Whatever life is, and the choices diminish with every passing advance of cosmology, it is surely not a lottery of some divine casino owner.
 But where does matter come from?
 Mr Multiverse?
 I don’t know exactly why or where the wind blows.
 Is it a wind god that looks after it?
 And if there is no wind god then how can there be a multiverse god?
 To refuse the one is to decline the other but no, instead reality is rejected as a false representation of the “real” supernatural reality.
 Existence from nothing sounds absurd and a rational super creator sprung from nowhere sounds logical?
-By any logical standard, that’s upside-down.
+By any standard, that’s upside-down.
 Supernatural reality is all the more real to carts without wheels.
-If you have “wheels” and can tolerate living with the unanswered big “Why” question, then you have a shot at the prize of life.
-The prize being “Going After the Prize” and the “Prize” is, whatever is worth every effort to achieve it, especially moral character.
+If you have “wheels” and can tolerate living with the unanswered big “Why” question, then you have a shot at the proper purpose of life.
+Your reward being “Going After the moral treasure of life and that is, whatever is worth every effort to achieve it, especially moral character, freedom and love.

 So you must write your own “good book” from the reality of the material world, but it is not anything you write per se but that which is created by your daily choices.
 It also shapes and creates your purpose in life.
 While so very difficult, thousands of wise people have left a legacy for you to follow; read their words.
 It’s like a continual conversation with wise thinkers or even sages.
 Life, to paraphrase Lucretius, is the passionate impulse to reproduce.
 Our reality is a universe that came alive with frenzied vigor and of which we’re lucky enough to be a part.
 If the atoms are eternal as Democritus suggested 2500 years ago, then everything that can be created will in time be created, but there’s a difference between something evolving from the origins of the natural universe and humankind creating a mythical explanation of the whole event.
 This can no longer be taken seriously except by people who believe community and religion are synonymous.
 These two separate forces in us may both be spontaneous outgrowths of our human nature, but they have their difficulties, especially when they’re combined.
 The main trouble with supernaturalism today is that – from a distance – most of the representatives of it look like buffoons whether “Reverends” or “Professors”.
 Worse still, the empirical or scientific problem for the divine explanation is that Democritus’ theory of atoms met Dick Feynman’s Sum Over Histories in 1948.
 The question that begs asking now is: “How many of those 2500 years in between were a waste of time for humankind pursuing the “political or religious perfect event”, when all we are allowed as a human being is apparent knowledge?
 We must and will learn to live with uncertainty, or to quote Feynman, “You see, one thing is, I can live with doubt and uncertainty and not knowing.
 I think it’s much more interesting to live not knowing than to have answers which might be wrong.
 I have approximate answers and possible beliefs and different degrees of uncertainty about different things, but I am not absolutely sure of anything and there are many things I don’t know anything about, such as, whether it means anything to ask why we’re here.”